Akuli/python-tutorial/basics/what-is-programming.md

 **Feel free to [skip this part](#how-to-read-this-tutorial) if you already know everything it's talking about.**

+Unlike people often think, programming is usually not complicated.
+Large programs are always made of **small, simple pieces**, and those pieces are written one by one.
+Programming is meant to be done by humans, and often the purpose of it is to tell the computer to do something that would be difficult for humans.

 As a computer user you know that computers don't have feelings.
 They don't work any faster or slower depending on if we're angry at them or if we're happy.
 Computers can perform millions of calculations per